Averroes Ai Automated Visual inspection software

 The ROI isn’t speculative.
 It’s measurable from month one.

-AI defect detection isn’t the end point, but the foundation for the next generation of smart manufacturing.
+AI defect detection isn’t the endpoint, but the foundation for the next generation of smart manufacturing.

 Several trends are shaping what comes next: